Marco Matias (footballer): Sheffield Wednesday

 In July 2015, Matias signed a four-year deal with Championship club Sheffield Wednesday.
 His first goal came in his fourth league appearance on 22 August, the 1–1 draw against Leeds United – a volley from 18 yards that flew in off the underside of the bar.

 Matias was released at the end of the 2018–19 season.
 His spell at the Hillsborough Stadium was bothered by several injury problems.

 Return to Nacional

-On 26 January 2021, Matias returned to Portugal and Nacional on a five-month contract.
+On 26 January 2021, Matias returned to Nacional on a five-month contract, from fellow top-tier side B-SAD.

 International career

 Matias won five caps for the Portugal under-21 team.
 His first came on 11 July 2009, as he played the full 90 minutes in a 1–0 loss against Cape Verde in the Lusofonia Games.